Sainte-Baume

 Human History

-The Sainte-Baume has been a sacred site since antiquity, with the cave grotto associated with Mary Magdalene's hermitage drawing Christian pilgrims since at least the 5th century.
-The beech forest was declared a royal protected grove in the 14th century, making it one of the earliest nature conservation measures in France.
-Dominican friars have maintained the grotto sanctuary for centuries.
+The Sainte-Baume has been a sacred site since antiquity, with the cave grotto associated with Mary Magdalene's hermitage drawing Christian pilgrims since at least the 5th century, and receiving royal visitors including King Louis IX of France in 1254.
+The ancient beech forest was under royal and monastic protection from at least the medieval period, constituting one of the earliest nature conservation measures in France.
+[1] Dominican friars have maintained the grotto sanctuary for centuries.
 Traditional activities including charcoal production, ice harvesting from north-slope snow, and pastoral farming shaped the surrounding landscape.
 The pilgrimage tradition continues to this day.

 Park History